Getting Started

 What is an eval/evaluation?

-- Testset: A collection of input/output pairs to test against
+- Testset: A collection of test cases with inputs and expected outputs

-- System: The AI model, prompt, or API endpoint being evaluated
+- System: The AI agent, prompt, API endpoint, or workflow being evaluated

 How does Scorecard differ from other AI evaluation tools?